-Shut your cake hole Lily.
+Shut your cake hole girl.
 This is not the time right now.
 Everything hurts.
 Buy this, get that, so you can be better prepared the next year when you throw out your neck…AND FOR THE LOVE OF CHRISTMAS PRAY FOR A BETTER TOMORROW.

 I’m pretty sure hardcore minimalism, fitting your life in a backpack, super lean frugality is for the physically healthy.